jasoncastellano/resume/resume.md

 Chesapeake, VA

 * Designed and implemented problem analysis/resolution flow charting web application (ASPNET MVC4, jQuery) for Old Dominion University/Department of Homeland Security that came in ahead of schedule, under budget, and received critical acclaim from the client.
-* Created adaptive question survey tool for the National Center for State Courts ([Court MD] (http://www.ncsc.org/Information-and-Resources/Court-MD.aspx)), written in ASPNET MVC4 Javascript/jQuery, that was well-received by the customer.
+* Created adaptive question survey tool for the National Center for State Courts ([CourtMD](http://courtmdv2.ncsc.org/courtmd/cmd)), written in ASPNET MVC4 Javascript/jQuery, that was well-received by the customer.
-* Using Service Oriented Architecture principles, implemented a RESTful, unified service layer (.NET ServiceStack with RavenDB data store) to provide data and business logic to client applications for JostRunning.com.
+* Using Service Oriented Architecture principles, implemented a RESTful, unified service layer (.NET ServiceStack with RavenDB data store) to provide data and business logic to client applications for JostRunning.
-* Developed ASPNET MVC4/Orchard CMS website client for JostRunning.com.
+* Developed ASPNET MVC4/Orchard CMS website client for JostRunning.

 **Senior Software Engineer/Build Engineer**\
 InnovaSystems International\